turingschool/front-end-curriculum/projects/module-3/stretch.md

 <section class="answer">
 ### Global State Management

 As apps begin to grow and grow, state management via `useState()` and passing props down through dozens of components gets kind of tangled, messy, and confusing.
-There are some tools invented to alleviate that issue:

-* React's built-in Context API
+You can always reach for React's built-in Context API as a low-lift solution.
+However, Redux is a more robust global state management tool that was invented to alleviate that issue in more complex situations:

 * Redux

-Companies with large apps are likely to be using a state management tool like the ones listed above.
-If you're interested in this, you should pick _one_ tool from the list and use it within your React app.
+Companies with large apps are likely to be using a tool like Context API or Redux.
+If you want to choose global state management as your stretch tech,  you'll need to implement Redux in your React application since Context is already part of our curriculum.
 </section>

 <section class="answer">